 During The Basics, we walked through the fundamentals of spinning up a new property in the Swoop dashboard.
 Now we'll dive a bit deeper into a couple of additional property settings that will allow you more control over your user authentication experience.

-After a user has authenticated by either sending or receiving an email to authenticate, we provide the option to either enable or disable 1-Click Connect functionality.
+After a user has authenticated by either sending or receiving an email to authenticate, we provide the option to either enable or disable One-Click Connect functionality.

-When this feature is enabled, after quick setup is complete the user will be presented with 1-Click Connect service screen for a truly 1-click experience.
-We realize that some implementors may want to force a full cycle authentication with each pass.
-In this case, simply disable the the 1-Click Connect toggle.
+When this feature is enabled, after quick setup is complete the user will be presented with One-Click Connect service screen for a truly one-click experience.
+We realize that some implementers may want to force a full cycle authentication with each pass.
+In this case, simply disable the the One-Click Connect toggle.

 Did you know that turning on a second factor of authentication can block over 99.9% of account compromise attacks?
 Bolster your security by quickly enabling a second factor with Swoop 2FA.